Key details

 Call for submissions

-We invite proposals for presentations, prototypes, demos, installations, performances, workshops, screenings and other relevant formats through three key themes:
+We invite proposals for presentations, prototypes, demos, installations, performances, workshops, screenings and other relevant formats in relation to three key themes:

 For more information on the three themes, please see the details below.